Princess Pingyang: Participation in Tang's founding

-Late in 617, Li Yuan crossed the Yellow River into the Chang'an region, and he sent Chai Shao to rendezvous with her.
+Late in 617, Li Yuan crossed the Yellow River into the Chang'an region and sent Chai Shao to rendezvous with her.
 They then joined Li Shimin, commanding one wing of Li Yuan's army.
 Chai and she set up separate headquarters as commanding generals, and her army became known as the "Army of the Lady."
 In June 618, Li Yuan had Emperor Yang's grandson Yang You yield the throne to him, establishing the Tang dynasty as Emperor Gaozu.
 He created her the Princess Pingyang, and as she contributed greatly to his victory, he particularly honored her over his 18 other daughters.

 Death

-The Princess Pingyang, however, was not recorded as having been involved in another battle after her father's capture of Chang'an; she later died in March 623.
+Princess Pingyang, however, was not recorded as having been involved in another battle after her father's capture of Chang'an; she later died in March 623.
+While historians do not know the true cause of her death, one popular theory is that she died from childbirth, during the birth of her second son.
+An alternative theory is that she died from battle wounds which later caused health implications.
+There is speculation of various other causes including assassination from her brothers and sacrifice during battle.
+However, these seem improbable, especially considering there were no records of her fighting after Chang’an.
 At her funeral on 18 March 623, Emperor Gaozu ordered that a grand military funeral, fit for a high general, be given for her.
 When officials of the Ministry of Rites objected to the presence of a band, stating that women's funerals were not supposed to have bands, he responded, "As you know, the princess mustered an army that helped us overthrow the Sui dynasty.
 She participated in many battles, and her help was decisive in founding the Tang dynasty. ...
 She was no ordinary woman."
+The band did indeed play, thus making her the only woman in feudal Chinese history to be honored with a military funeral.
+After she passed, Niangzi Pass was named in her honor, also known as Lady's Pass, or Young Lady's Pass.